 To receive college credit for completing the dual credit course, students will need to complete the application specific to the university.
-A high school counselor assigned to the dual credit process or the classroom teacher will assist all students with the dual credit application process.
+A high school counselor assigned to the dual credit process or the classroom teacher will assist all students in the class interested in pursuing the dual credit with the application process.
 A per course fee ranging from \$400 to \$1,000 applies.